terraform-aws-modules/terraform-aws-atlantis/README.md

 4. Run `terraform apply` to apply the Terraform configuration and create required infrastructure.

-5. Run `terraform output atlantis_route53_record_fqdn` to get URL where Atlantis is publicly reachable.
+5. Run `terraform output atlantis_url` to get URL where Atlantis is publicly reachable.
 (Note: It may take a minute or two to get it reachable for the first time)

-Once this is done GitHub webhook has to be created to send events to your Atlantis endpoint.
-Read [Add GitHub Webhook](https://github.com/runatlantis/atlantis#add-github-webhook) in the official Atlantis documentation.
+6. Github webhook is automatically created if `github_token`, `github_organization` and `github_repo_names` were specified.
+Read [Add GitHub Webhook](https://github.com/runatlantis/atlantis#add-github-webhook) in the official Atlantis documentation or check [example "GitHub repository webhook for Atlantis"](https://github.com/terraform-aws-modules/terraform-aws-atlantis/tree/master/examples/github-repository-webhook) to add more webhooks.

 ### Run Atlantis as a Terraform module

-This way allows integration with your existing AWS resources (eg, existing VPC or Route53 resources)
+This way allows integration with your existing Terraform configurations.

 ```hcl
 module "atlantis" {